Impact-Site-Verification: 878a03ba-cc7e-4bcf-a1e7-407ca206d9f3

 Everything around that line gets complicated fast.

 Dock Ellis later said he took LSD earlier that day after losing track of the schedule, then flew to San Diego and pitched anyway.
 In SABR's account, he described a game that looked and felt distorted from the first inning on.
-The pitching line backed up the chaos: nine innings, eight walks, one hit batter, and no hits allowed.
+The pitching line backed up the chaos.
+Nine innings, eight walks, one hit batter, and no hits allowed.

 A Game That Became a Myth

 The no-hitter became folklore because it looked like it should not be possible.
-Ellis did not carve through the Padres with clean command.
+Ellis didn't carve through the Padres with clean command.
 He fought the strike zone all night.
 He needed his defense, including a major play by Bill Mazeroski in the seventh, and he needed enough velocity and movement to escape every jam he created.

 That combination is part of what makes the game endure.
 Ellis survived pitch to pitch with zero margin.